mantil-io/mantil/commands.md

 ## mantil watch --help
 ```
-Watch for file changes and automatically deploy functions
+Watch for file changes and automatically deploy them

+This command will start a watcher process that listens to changes in any .go files in the project directory
+and automatically deploys changes to the stage provided via the --stage flag.

+Optionally, you can set a method to invoke after every deploy using the --method, --data and --test flags.

 Usage:
   mantil watch [flags]